taiji-k/roamon-verify/README.md

-Roamon-verify is developed and maintained by JPNIC.
+Roamon-verify is developed and maintained by JPNIC young dev team.

 ## Documentation